 The Tiled Shower:

-Things were never sorted with the tile company because, if I'm being honest, I just didn't have the steam to take them to court after they broke off communication.
-Last year was very taxing and it's taken me a long time to recover and I have been diligent about cutting unnecessary stress out of my life.
-I am planning a post on 10 ways the tilers buggered up - and what you can learn from my mistakes - including the fact that I realize now I was given the wrong tile!
-I ordered white, not realizing there was also a cream, and when they showed me the tile and nervously asked if it was the right one, I said yes because it looked right.
+Things were never sorted with the tile company because, if I’m being honest, I just didn’t have the steam to take them to court after they broke off communication.
+Last year was very taxing and it’s taken me a long time to recover and I have been diligent about cutting unnecessary stress out of my life.
+In addition to the damage they caused, I realize now I was given the wrong tile!
+I ordered white, not realizing there was also a cream, and when they showed me the tile and nervously asked if it was the right one, I said yes because it looked right (then again, they showed me outside in the blinding sun).
 But once it was installed, it looked much more beige than I remembered.
-It was reflecting other surfaces so I didn't worry.
-Looking on the tile company's website later, I realized this is the beige - and that's, duh, why it looks more beige than the sample I brought home, which was likely the white.
+It was reflecting other surfaces so I didn’t worry.
+Looking on the tile company’s website later, I realized this is the beige – and that’s, duh, why it looks more beige than the sample I brought home, which was likely the white.

-But it worked out because I don't even mind the cream these days - I like it!
-It's warm and looks natural, like shell.
+But it worked out because I don’t even mind the cream these days – I actually really like it!
+It’s warm and looks natural, like shell.
 Plus, the slab of quartzite we ended up with was much warmer than our first choice, so the warm beige and greige sections work with this tile!
-Since I am starting to pile on the cream accents around the house (which I rattled off above), it actually complements my whole home color palette perfectly.
-Or maybe I'm just blinded by the subtle glimmer, which I love.
-I'm definitely thrilled with the shape of the tile: huge rectangles (read: minimal grout lines) with the look of vintage, natural mosaic.
+Since I am starting to pile on the cream accents around the house, it actually complements my whole home color palette perfectly.
+Or maybe I’m just blinded by the subtle glimmer, which I love.
+I’m definitely thrilled with the shape of the tile: huge rectangles (read: minimal grout lines) with the look of vintage, natural mosaic – maybe not an obvious choice for a mid-century modern inspired bathroom renovation but there was no way I was going to clean all the grout required for actual mosaic tile!

 We finished off the shower with the same trim we used in the rest of the room.
 The tilers used a white Schluter edge, like I asked, but due to one of the mistakes it was butt-jointed and not mitered in the corners as I would have preferred – plus they squashed the drywall a bit.
 So we just trimmed out the whole portal – easy, peasy!